 Magnificent Djerdap gorge, better known as Iron Gates, is the longest and deepest mountain in Europe

 The Danube in the Celtic language means river or water.
 It is not known when the first wave of the Panonian Sea began to deepen the massifs between the Balkans and the Carpathians, opening the Iron Gates and creating today's Djerdap.
 To this wondrous nature, the Persians gave the name Girdap or vortex.
 Roman soldiers, according to the order of Emperor Trajan, crossed the path through the Djerdap walls.
 It had a great strategic and economic significance for the Roman Empire.

 The Djerdap National Park (the Iron Gates) lies in eastern Serbia, on the border with Romania.
 The magnificent gorge, better known as the Iron Gates, is the longest and deepest in Europe.
 It stretches for a distance of about 100 km.
 It is composed of a whole series of gorges: Golubac, Gospodin Vir, Kazan, and Sip, separated by three valleys.

 The National Park extends for 100 km along the Danube, between the towns of Golubac and Karatas.
 In this area, the Danube is the widest (sometimes even up to 2 km where the artificial lake now lies).
 It is also the deepest and the narrowest (only 150 meters at Kazan).
 The fauna and flora of this small area have not changed since the Pliocene, with ancient plants and animal groups that survived the Ice Age.
 There is a special kind of tulip that grows only there and is therefore called the Djerdap tulip.
 The animal species are also very old and diverse.
 There are rare species such as lynx, jackal, and otter.
 Sturgeon can be found in water areas.

 Let's explore the best things to do in Djerdap National Park:

 1) Explore the picturesque Golubac Fortress

-Golubac fortress is located at the entrance to Djerdap gorge, 4 km from the town of Golubac, on the location of the Roman fort Cuppae.
-It was mentioned first time in the XV century, but there are indications that it was built earlier.
+Golubac fortress is located at the entry to Djerdap gorge, 4 km from the town of Golubac, on the location of the Roman fort Cuppae.
+It was mentioned the first time in the XV century, but there are indications that it was built earlier.